For Beginners: How to Add Worker Nodes to Home K8s

 sudo kubeadm join xyz.xyz.xyz.xyz:6443 --token {token} --discovery-token-ca-cert-hash {hash}

-If the JOIN command finishes successfully, return to Master Node and execute the following command.
-If the node is added and STATUS becomes READY, it is successful.
+Once the JOIN command finishes successfully, return to the master node and run the following command.
+If the node has been added and its STATUS shows READY, you’re done.

 Terminal window